York College of Pennsylvania: North Campus

+Off Campus Buildings

+York College of Pennsylvania has two separate buildings located in the City of York that help the college to extend its reach into the city.

+Located on the corner of East Market Street and Duke Street, The Gunter-Smith Center for Community Engagement (CCE) is intended by the college to serve as “...a center for fostering connections between York College of Pennsylvania and the community at large.”
+The building now occupied by the CCE was originally built as a townhouse by Philip Albright Small in 1839 and has been occupied by several tenants prior to it being acquired by York College.
+Its most famous tenant was the Lafayette Club, an exclusive social club that was originally founded in 1898 and occupied the building that is now the CCE from 1912 until the club closed down in 2012.
+In 2015 the previous owner of the building anonymously gifted it to York College who then proceeded to renovate the building so that it could open as the CCE.
+The building now hosts the offices for the Center for Community Engagement Division and the Arthur J. Glatfelter Institute for Public Policy, it also has additional space that can be used for classes, community meetings, and private events.

+York College also owns Marketview Arts, an arts building located on Philadelphia Street, across the street from Central Market.
+Marketview Arts houses studio space for York College arts students as well as two gallery spaces that can be used for exhibits held at Marketview.

 Organization and administration

-The current president of York College is Pamela Gunter-Smith, who was selected as the fourth president and began serving as such on July 1, 2013.
-She previously served as a provost and academic vice president at Drew University and as the Porter Professor of Physiology at Spelman College.
-She succeeded George W. Waldner, who retired June 30, 2013, after 22 years as president.
+The current president of York College is Thomas D. Burns, who was selected as the fifth president and began serving as such on July 1, 2023.
+He previously served as a provost at Belmont.
+He succeeded Pamela Gunter-Smith, who retired June 30, 2023, after 10 years as president.
 Other York College presidents include Ray A. Miller, Ph.D., (1968–1975) and Robert V. Iosue, Ph.D., (1976–1991).
 Iosue (/ˈjɑːz.weɪ/ YAHZ-way) drew national attention for his controversial criticisms of what he regarded as the run-away expense of higher education.
 At York College, he was noted for paying faculty well but expecting them to spend more time teaching than they might be required to elsewhere.
 He himself worked weekends and took no vacations for eight years.

 The Student Senate is the executive and administrative agency for York College students and embodies a unique system of government.
 All students who pay the student activity fee are automatically members of the Student Association and any student may attend meetings or address the Association on matters that are of concern to the student body.